-Baez mirrors, and compound refractive lenses, have been developed and refined, each presenting unique advantages and limitations [10].
+Concurrently, substantial progress has been made in micro- and nano-focusing optics since the early days of ESRF, where typical spot sizes were on the order of $10 \,\mu\text{m}$ [118].
+Various technologies, including Fresnel Zone Plates (FZP), Kirkpatrick-Baez (KB) mirrors, Multilayer Laue Lenses (MLL), and Compound Refractive Lenses (CRL), have been developed and refined, each presenting unique advantages and limitations [10].
 The historical reduction in achievable spot sizes is represented in Figure 1.9.
-Presently, focused beam dimensions in the range of 10 to 20 nm (Full Width at Half Maximum, FWHM) are routinely achieved on specialized nano-focusing beamlines.
+Presently, focused beam dimensions in the range of 10 to 20 nm (Full Width at Half Maximum, FWHM) may be achieved on specialized nano-focusing beamlines.

 The increased brilliance introduces challenges related to radiation damage, particularly at high-energy beamlines like ID31.
-Consequently, prolonged exposure of a single sample area to the focused beam must be avoided.
+Consequently, long exposure of a single sample area to the focused beam must be avoided.
 Traditionally, experiments were conducted in a "step-scan" mode, illustrated in Figure 1.10a.
 In this mode, the sample is moved to the desired position, the detector acquisition is initiated, and a beam shutter is opened for a brief, controlled duration to limit radiation damage before closing; this cycle is repeated for each measurement point.
 While effective for mitigating radiation damage, this sequential process can be time-consuming, especially for high-resolution maps requiring numerous points.